blal1/neon-vanguard-sector-zero/MODDING_GUIDE.md

 *   `/mods/enemies/`: Contains JSON files for new enemies.
 *   `/mods/pilots/`: Contains JSON files for new pilots.
 *   `/mods/events/`: Contains TypeScript files for new game events.
+*   `/mods/augmentations/`: Contains JSON files for new augmentations.
+*   `/mods/talents/`: Contains TypeScript files for new talent trees.
+*   `/mods/consumables/`: Contains JSON files for new consumables.

+---

 ## Creating a New Enemy

 To create a new enemy, simply add a new JSON file to the `/mods/enemies/` directory.
-The JSON file should have the following structure:

 ```json
 {